humorless/humorless.github.io/resources/templates/md/posts/first-consulting.md

 ## Technical stack issues

 When I discussed with my clients about this enterprise software solution, we focused on the problem domain.
-However, when I told my clients that I want to use Clojure, Datomic, and ClojureScript, my clients said no. They said a lot of cliches like they never hear Clojure before, difficult to find Clojure programmers.
+However, when I told my clients that I want to use Clojure, Datomic, and ClojureScript, my clients said no. They said a lot of cliches like they never hear Clojure before, it would be difficult to find Clojure programmers.
 Then, I made some compromises: I would use React with javascript in frontend but Clojure in backend with Datomic as database.
-For Clojure, I provided the reasons that the business requirements had temporal queries which were like a piece of cake for Datomic but very time-consuming for traditional relational databases.
+For Clojure, I provided the reason that the business requirements had temporal queries which were like a piece of cake for Datomic but very time-consuming for traditional relational databases.

 After developing this project for a while, I regretted that I did not insist on ClojureScript.
 I really spent a lot of time on javascript boilerplate code, and the time spent did not bring any value to my clients.

 ## A very simple user login is good enough for a small group of users

 The enterprise software solution needed to be an on-premise solution, installed on the private network at LINE offices.
-There are about 30 users login everyday to use this software.
+There would be about 30 users login everyday.
 At the beginning, I thought three different ways to solve the user login problems:

 1. Single signed-on with other enterprise software in LINE
-2. Leverage third party Authorization service
+2. Leverage third party authorization service
 3. Traditional user login backend APIs and frontend UI with login/register/user management functions like resetting password.

 Option 2 might be fast enough, but my clients did not like third party service.